-Some examples of missions are listed below but teams are free to design the secondary mission of their choice, as long as it demonstrates a certain degree of scientific, technological or innovative value.
+Some examples of missions are listed below but teams are free to design the secondary mission of their choice, if it demonstrates a certain degree of scientific, technological, or innovative value.

 Teams will also need to be aware of the limitations of the CanSat mission and will need to focus on the feasibility of the chosen mission.